 The largest possible executable program size can be inspected with the DOS utility

 Conventional memory is a critical resource in DOS.
-All devices and TSR programs should be optimized to minimize the occupied amount of resident memory.
+All devices and TSR programs should be optimised to minimise the occupied amount of resident memory.

 This example TSR shifts the resident code at installation and overwrites FCB and DTA portion of PSP which would otherwise remain unused.
 With this technique it occupies only 128 bytes.